 Locate the Touch ID sensor

-The Touch ID sensor is located in the upper-right corner of your keyboard.
+The Touch ID sensor is located in the top right-hand corner of your keyboard.

-To set up and use Touch ID on a Magic Keyboard with Touch ID, you need a Mac computer with Apple silicon and macOS Big Sur 11.4 or later.
+To set up and use Touch ID on a Magic Keyboard with Touch ID, you'll need a Mac computer with Apple silicon and macOS Big Sur 11.4 or later.

 To use the built-in Touch ID on a Mac laptop computer with Touch ID, just set up Touch ID in System Settings (Or System Preferences) > Touch ID & Password.

 - Make sure that you have the latest version of macOS.